Hunger knows no borders. It touches people in war-torn cities and rural villages; in vast, empty deserts and on tropical islands.

 To see why, you only have to look at the Global Hunger Index, an annual ranking of the hungriest places in the world.
 Of the 11 countries at the bottom of the list, all have widespread poverty and most are experiencing ongoing conflict.
-(South Sudan, the only country to be declared in famine, is one of 13 countries not included on the Global Hunger Index due to lack of data.)

 More than half of Pakistan's population is food insecure.
 Mercy Corps promotes maternal and infant nutrition so children can have a healthier start at life.
 Majid Ali/Mercy Corps